Oru Visheshapetta Biriyani Kissa: Plot

-On Thaara’s first day, a news rock the village.
+On Thaara's first day, a news rock the village.
 Thaara was pregnant and has delivered a child.
 The biriyani feast comes to a halt after Thaara gets pregnant.
 The villagers meet in the presence of Sahib.
 One of the villagers recommends a famous chef, an outsider to the village.
 The recommendation is accepted, and the new chef is appointed.
 But the new chef and the villager who recommended him has an ulterior motive is to steal the valuable stalk which is in the mosque.
 This takes the film to its climax.
 The story concludes by revealing Thaara's romantic life, the fatherhood of her child, the hardships she had to face and whether she and her biriyani will get accepted by the villagers or not.

 The film starts and ends with a narration by one of the famous chefs in Kerala, thus implying that it was just a story narrated for an FM Radio programme.

 Cast

-Production

-Principal photography of the movie was finished in two schedules, in Thiruvananthapuram and Kozhikode.
-To portray heaven and heavenly environment, the film used the possibilities of computer graphics.